 The other keys are the availability of guns, cars, and lots of space to hide in.
-The real Bonnie and Clyde came to prominence in a perfect storm of factors -- the depression creating an environment where outlaws became heroes, robbing the banks that were foreclosing right and left on farmer's lands; the dawn of the American highway (a by-product of the FDR's New Deal); and enough gas stations to make cross state-line driving easy at a time when the FBI was still in its infancy (it was formed to combat inter-state robbers like Bonnie and Clyde, Dillinger, Ma Barker, and so forth) and sensationalist journalism that made heroes of the outlaw.
+The real Bonnie and Clyde came to prominence in a perfect storm of Depression-era factors: the wide open expanses of the middle west, a public hatred of banks; the dawn of the American highway (a by-product of the FDR's New Deal) and enough gas stations to make cross state-line driving easy at a time when the FBI was still in its infancy (it was formed to combat interstate robbers like Bonnie and Clyde, Dillinger, Ma Barker, and so forth) and sensationalist journalism that made heroes of the outlaw.

 Lastly, this archetype is perfect for low budgets and high energy.
-We all long to just drive with some dangerous man or fertile hottie we pass on the street, just hop in her or his car and leave your life behind.
+We all long to just drive with some dangerous man or fertile hottie we pass on the street, just hop in her or his car and leave our shitty little life behind.
 These films allow us that cathartic thrill, and when they get finally caught--if they do--we're suddenly grateful that this was all a fantasy.
 Our hatred of our shitty life is, after all, just a passing mood, just as our reverence and appreciation for it is.
 Once we acknowledge our inconsistent outlook we are free even from the urge to take it on the lam.

-The film's release got off to a slow start but grew to a runaway hit after steady promotion by producer Beatty and a glowing review in The New Yorker by Pauline Kael, which gave America the high-fallutin' language with which to appreciate it.
-This was a better time for word of mouth press, as films could circulate the country for years, a handfull of prints slowly gathering critical acclaim and this is what Bonnie and Clyde did until it took off into legend, where it gave rise to a whole deluge of period films recreating the 20s-30s crime era, such as Corman's Bloody Mama (1970), Big Bad Mama (1974), Boxcar Bertha (1972), and The Lady in Red (1979).
+The film's release got off to a notoriously slow start but grew to a runaway hit after steady promotion by producer Beatty and a glowing review in The New Yorker by Pauline Kael.
+This was a better time for word of mouth and intelligent press, as films could circulate the country for years, a handfulof prints slowly gathering critical acclaim and this is what Bonnie and Clyde did until it took off into legend, where it gave rise to a whole deluge of period films recreating the 20s-30s crime era, such as Corman's Bloody Mama (1970), Big Bad Mama (1974), Boxcar Bertha (1972), and The Lady in Red (1979).
 Bogdanovich's Paper Moon,